Life threatening emergencies

-Free sand and bags are available for Mesa residents at the following locations.
-Sand bags are constantly being replenished throughout the day.
+Free sand and bags (both fill your own and pre-filled) are available for Mesa residents Sand bags are constantly being replenished throughout the day.

 Fill the bags one-half to two-thirds full.
 The bag should lie fairly flat when filled.
 Overfilled bags are too firm and do not nestle into one another; tight bags make for a leaky sandbag wall.
 Tying bags is not necessary.